Red Book of Hergest: History

 The manuscript appears to have been retained by Hopcyn's family until the end of the 15th century, when Hopcyn's grandson Hopcyn ap Rhys was held complicit in the rebellion against King Edward IV and consequently saw much of his property forfeited.
 The Vaughans of Tretower (Tretŵr), then in Breconshire, obtained it, probably in 1465 on receiving Hopcyn's forfeited possessions.
-Ownership is suggested by two odes (awdlau) dedicated to Sir Thomas Vaughan (d.
+Ownership is suggested by two odes (awdlau), dedicated to Sir Thomas Vaughan (d.
 1483) and his sons, which were written into the manuscript by Welsh poet Lewys Glyn Cothi at Tretower.
 The Red Book soon passed into the possession of the Vaughans of Hergest Court, near Kington in the Welsh Marches.
 Sir John Price of Brecon reports to have seen the manuscript in 1550, presumably at Hergest.
 In the late 1560s, William Salesbury found the manuscript in the possession of Sir Henry Sidney at Ludlow, when Siancyn Gwyn of Llanidloes held it on loan from him.

 By the early 17th century, the Red Book had passed to the Mansels of Margam, hence back in Glamorgan.
 It was possibly brought into the marriage between Henry's granddaughter Catherine Sidney and Sir Lewis Mansel, who is reported to have owned it in 1634.
 The manuscript was later found in the collection of Thomas Wilkins (d.
 1699), a Welsh clergyman and antiquarian, who may have borrowed it from the Mansels without ever returning it.
 In 1697, Wilkins was visited by Edward Lhuyd who spent some time copying a manuscript which might well have been the Red Book.

-In 1701, two years after Wilkin's death, his son Thomas Wilkins the Younger donated the manuscript to Jesus College, Oxford.
+On 17 February 1701, two years after Wilkins' death, his son Thomas Wilkins the Younger of Llanblethian donated the manuscript to Jesus College, Oxford.
 Internal evidence, a note by the latter Wilkins, suggests that Edward Lhuyd then held the manuscript on loan, but that the college was able to retrieve it only 13 years later, after Lhuyd's death.
-The book was given on 17 February 1701 to Jesus College by Reverend Thomas Wilkins the younger of Llanblethian.
 The college keeps the manuscript on deposit at the Bodleian Library.